simplesvg/icons/readme.md

 This is collection of works by various authors, not original collection.

-See [libraries.md](./libraries.md) for list of libraries and their licenses.
+See [collections.md](./collections.md) for list of collections and their licenses.